CenturyLinkCloud/PublicKB/AFv1/migration-walkthrough.md

 1. Obtain the IronMQ credentials on AppFog v1 by using `af env example-app`, or view the variables from the application's Mission Control page of the web console.
 2. Set the variable on AppFog v2 using `cf set-env <appname> <variable> <value>`
-3. If a PHP 5.3 or 5.4 application was utilizing an environment variable on AppFog v1 this will not be available with the custom buildpack.
+3. If a PHP 5.3 or 5.4 application was utilizing a user set environment variable on AppFog v1 this will not be available with the custom buildpack.
 The connection credentials will need to be provided within the application.
 4. Here are the commands to migrate the IronMQ configs to AppFog v2:

 ```